AerhartOne/Travola_BackEnd/README.md

 # Things that you'll need to do before running anything

+### Set up your Anaconda environment with `conda create -n Travola_Flask python=3.7`.

+### Install all the required packages using `pip install -r requirements.txt`.
+Make sure you've navigated your terminal to the repository directory first.

 ### You'll need to configure your own Environment Variables in a  `.env` file.
 Variables currently required:

 #### Flask